Our use of cookies

 Local Picture

-- This month we have seen a small increase in the Claimant Count which is reflective of the ongoing challenging economic conditions and changes by the Department of Work and pensions introduced in May that are expected to increase the claimant count nationwide.
+• This month we have seen a small decrease in the Claimant Count which is welcome news.
+However, there are still challenging economic conditions and changes by the Department of Work and Pensions introduced in May are expected to increase the claimant count nationwide.

-- Although job vacancies have continued to decline, new job postings in Staffordshire are still above pre-pandemic levels meaning that there are job opportunities across Staffordshire for those that unfortunately find themselves out of work.
+• Job vacancies have continued to decline, and new job postings in Staffordshire are now below pre-pandemic levels.
+In comparison, job vacancies in the region and nationally have declined at a higher rate than pre-pandemic levels.
+However, there continue to be job opportunities across Staffordshire for those that unfortunately find themselves out of work.

-- Looking at the local data in more detail, following increases in the claimant count since before the start of the year, the number of work-related benefit claimants in Staffordshire increased by 25 this month to a total of 16,415 claimants.
-It is of note that Staffordshire had the second smallest increase this month in the West Midlands, and a far lower increase than seen regionally and nationally.
+• Looking at the local data in more detail, following increases in the claimant count since before the start of the year, the number of work-related benefit claimants in Staffordshire decreased by 85 claimants this month to a total of 15,535 claimants.
+It is of note that this month Staffordshire saw a decrease whereas the West Midlands and England both saw increases.

-- The claimant rate for Staffordshire has remained unchanged at 3.1% of the working age population.
-Staffordshire continues to have one of the lowest rates in the West Midlands, far lower than the average for the region of 5.8% which remained unchanged, and lower than the average for England of 4.4% which increased from 4.3%.
+• The claimant rate for Staffordshire remained unchanged at 2.9% of the working age population.
+Staffordshire continues to have one of the lowest rates in the West Midlands, far lower than the average for the region 5.6% which remained unchanged, and lower than the average for England 4.3% which increased from 4.2% this month.

-- Turning to job vacancies, Staffordshire saw a 1% increase in the number of available job vacancies between September and October to a total of 12,000.
+• Turning to job vacancies, Staffordshire saw an 8% decrease in the number of available job vacancies between November and December to a total of 10,900.
 This is lower than the number of work-related benefit claimants.
-Stoke-on-Trent saw a 1% decrease in job vacancies to a total of 4,700 which is significantly lower than the number of claimants.
-Across the region in the last month there was also a 3% increase, and nationally there was no change in the number of job vacancies.
+Stoke-on-Trent saw a 4% decrease in job vacancies to a total of 4,700 which is significantly lower than the number of claimants.
+Across the region in the last month there was a 7% decrease, and nationally there was a 6% decrease in the number of job vacancies.

-- Considering the top 20 job vacancy occupations in Stoke-on-Trent and Staffordshire, demand for roles in social care continue to remain high with ‘Care Workers and Home Carers’ being the most in demand occupations.
-The following occupations ‘Sales Related,’ ‘Cleaners & Domestics’ and ‘Large Goods Vehicle Drivers’ also have strong demand.
+• Considering the top 20 job vacancy occupations in Staffordshire and Stoke-on-Trent, demand for roles in social care continue to remain high with ‘Care Workers and Home Carers’ being the most in demand occupations.
+The following occupations ‘Sales Related,’ ‘Cleaners & Domestics’ and ‘Teaching Assistants’ also have strong demand.

-- There are clear emerging opportunities for job creation in digital (including online retail and e-commerce) and the green economy (including retrofitting homes to improve energy efficiency, electric cars e.g., Jaguar Land Rover, and hydrogen e.g., JCB).
+• There are clear emerging opportunities for job creation in digital (including online retail and e-commerce) and the green economy (including retrofitting homes to improve energy efficiency, electric cars e.g., Jaguar Land Rover, renewables, and hydrogen e.g., JCB).

 Local Initiatives

-- To ensure residents have access to the support needed to find employment there are several employment and skills programmes which they can access including the Restart Scheme and skills bootcamps.
+• To ensure residents have access to the support needed to find employment there are several employment and skills programmes which they can access including the Connect to Work and skills bootcamps.

 National Context